MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxincomingmessageiterator-put_prefetchsize.md

 Changes you make to the size of the prefetch buffer take place immediately because <a href="https://msdn.microsoft.com/0969319b-7846-44a0-9667-161b326acea6">FaxIncomingMessageIterator</a> is a local object.

+The value of the <i>lPrefetchSize</i> property determines how many fax messages the iterator object retrieves from the archive each time the object refreshes its contents.
+The default value is <a href="https://msdn.microsoft.com/447a730c-6033-46ab-9d90-0aad1aa4a429">lDEFAULT_PREFETCH_SIZE</a>.

 To use this method, a user must have the <a href="https://msdn.microsoft.com/70d729c6-8299-47d7-8dea-f7c754a25531">farQUERY_IN_ARCHIVE</a> access right.